Samsung heir apparent moves to tighten grip on group firms

 Samsung declined to comment on why Jay Y. Lee was buying the shares.

-Samsung patriarch Lee Kun-hee has been hospitalized since May following a heart attack, putting impetus on his children to ensure a stable transfer of control.
-Jay Y. Lee, who is the only son, is widely expected to take over crown jewel Samsung Electronics Co Ltd (005930.KS), as well as the financial firms.
+Samsung patriarch Lee Kun-hee has been hospitalised since May following a heart attack, putting impetus on his children to ensure a stable transfer of control.
+Jay Y. Lee, who is the only son, is widely expected to take over crown jewel Samsung Electronics Co Ltd, as well as the financial firms.

 "I think we're now seeing efforts to establish a Jay Y. Lee regime in earnest," said Chung Sun-sup, CEO of research firm Chaebul.com.